Etihad Airways boosts flights to New York-JFK this winter

 PHOTO

+Abu Dhabi, United Arab Emirates – Etihad Airways will be making travel to the United States more convenient this winter by increasing flights to New York.

-ABU DHABI: Etihad Airways has increased flights to New York, United States.
-From 15th November, Etihad will add four weekly flights on the Abu Dhabi – New York route, providing a total of 11 weekly nonstop services to John F. Kennedy International Airport (JFK).
+From 15 November, Etihad will add four weekly flights on the Abu Dhabi – New York route, providing a total of 11 weekly nonstop services to John F. Kennedy International Airport (JFK).

 The new flights will be operated with a Boeing 787-9 Dreamliner, while existing daily services will continue on Etihad’s new Airbus A350 aircraft, which has been deployed on the New York route since June.
 These aircraft types are two of the most efficient in the world, with significantly less fuel burn and CO2 emissions than previous-generation twin aisle aircraft.